The Age of Innocence (1993 film): Plot

 In the 1870s, New York City is dominated by a community of old-money families whose lives are guided by strict codes of conduct.
-The elite police their own through ostracism, or worse.
+The elite police their own through ostracism or worse.

 Gentleman lawyer Newland Archer is planning a society marriage to May Welland.
 May's cousin, Countess Ellen Olenska, returns to New York City after a disastrous marriage to a Polish count.
-When he cheated on her, she retaliated by sleeping with her secretary, Monsieur Riviere.
+When he was unfaithful to her, she left him with the assistance of his secretary, Monsieur Riviere, with whom she was rumored to have lived for the following year.

-Due to high society's double standards, Ellen's conduct is considered particularly scandalous, so she is initially ostracized.
-Archer is indignant at the unfair treatment, so helps Ellen's family restore her place in the community.
+Due to high society's rigid standards, Ellen's conduct is considered particularly scandalous, so she is initially ostracized.
+Archer is indignant at the unfair treatment and helps Ellen's family restore her place in the community.
 He does so by convincing the van der Luydens, the leading New York family, to host a dinner for her.

 Ellen meets financier Julius Beaufort, who entered New York society by marrying into the Townsend family.
 His status ensures he is treated courteously, but his philandering makes him widely disliked.
-Julius begins flirting with Ellen, but meets his (social) end when the New York elite—sick of his indiscretions—refuses to bail him out during a financial panic.
+Julius begins flirting with Ellen but meets his (social) end when the New York elite — sick of his indiscretions — refuses to bail him out during a financial panic.

 Archer asks May to marry him.
 Although she senses he is not ready, she accepts.
 May's intuition proves to be correct.
 Archer is drawn to Ellen's unconventional views on New York society, which contrast with May's seeming passivity, lack of personality, and fondness for idle leisure.

-Ellen attempts to divorce the count, who retaliates by threatening to publicize her adultery.
-As an adultery accusation would humiliate the entire Welland family, the community urges Archer to intercede.
-He sympathizes with Ellen, but does his duty, and pressures her to call off the divorce.
+Ellen attempts to divorce the count, who retaliates by threatening to publicize her supposed adultery.
+As such an accusation would humiliate the entire Welland family, the community urges Archer to intercede.
+He sympathizes with Ellen but does his duty and pressures her to call off the divorce.

-Archer realizes that he has fallen in love with Ellen, so tries to resolve the issue by urging May to rush into the wedding.
+Realizing that he has fallen in love with Ellen, Archer tries to resolve the issue by urging May to rush into the wedding.
 Suspicious, May asks him once again if his love is genuine.
 Archer reassures her that it is.

 Nonetheless, Archer cannot help confessing his love to Ellen.
 Although she loves him back, she declines his advances.
-Ellen bitterly explains that she was ready to endure the scandal of a divorce, but Archer and May were not.
+Ellen bitterly explains that she was ready to endure the scandal of a divorce but Archer and May were not.
 To avoid further temptation, she moves to Washington.